 - Michael Moorcock's The Black Corridor: Munich 15040.

-- Dan Simmons' Hyperion Cantos has a lot of these, since the series is essentially about humanity becoming stagnant despite moving to the stars: Maui-Covenant has mobile islands and intelligent dolphins, Tsingtao-Hsishuang Panna is populated mainly by Chinese and famed for it's food, T'ien Shan is full of Chinese Buddhist temples, Hebron is the sight of New Jerusalem, Qom-Riyadh has a Muslim population, Madhya is presumably Indian, etc.
+- Dan Simmons' Hyperion Cantos has a lot of these, since the series is essentially about humanity becoming stagnant despite moving to the stars: Maui-Covenant has mobile islands and intelligent dolphins, Tsingtao-Hsishuang Panna is populated mainly by Chinese and famed for its food, T'ien Shan is full of Chinese Buddhist temples, Fuji has its samurai businessmen, Hebron is the site of New Jerusalem, Qom-Riyadh has a Muslim population, Madhya is presumably Indian, etc.